 We have a team of counsellors in school that work with pupils who have social, emotional and mental health concerns.
-We have a pet therapist who works with pupils who have found it difficult to engage in other therapeutic options.
 The Inclusion Department offers pastoral, social and homework support each break time and lunchtime for those students with SEND who wish to access it.